 - News & Documents including these key documents supporting our consultation:

 - Consultation Document: Our consultation document expands on the information outlined above and explains our new model of care, our proposals and options, how we developed our options and the background to why we need to change the way we deliver our services.
-We encourage everyone who wishes to have their say to read this document before completing the survey.

 - Pre-Consultation Business Case (PCBC): We have done a great deal of work to develop proposals for community-based services wrapped around the patient in an integrated and joined up way.
 We have undertaken a rigorous process to develop a pre-consultation business case which details options based on quality of care first but that are also clinically sustainable, accessible and financially credible.
 You can also read the pdf Appendices (7.38 MB) for additional detail.